 Now set the x-axis orientation following the same procedure you followed for the z-axis.
 If it’s already oriented correctly, you don’t need to do anything.

-To verify your setup, look at your model from above.
+To verify your setup, look at your model from the Home view.
 You should see that:

-- The origin is in the lower left corner of your model.
+- The origin is in the top, front, left corner of your model.

 Click OK to save your settings.